BioSchemas/bioschemas.github.io/pages/_tutorials/dde/review_a_specification_pull_request.md

   audience:
   - "@type": Audience
     name: People familiar with GitHub, JSON-LD and JSON-schema representation
-  name: "How to review a pull request for a Bioschemas Profile"
+  name: "How to review a pull request for a Bioschemas Specification"
   author:
   - "@type": Person
     name: "Ginger Tsueng"